BrowserWorks/website/src/content/docs/docs/support/other/disable-waterfox-theming.md

 ---
+slug: support/disable-waterfox-theming
-title: How to disable Waterfox Theme Customizations
+title: "How to disable Waterfox Theme Customizations"
-label: How to disable Waterfox Theme Customizations
+label: "How to disable Waterfox Theme Customizations"
 ---

 Waterfox comes with various customizations to the look and feel of the browser.
 If you prefer a more familiar look and feel to the browser we are based on, you can turn these off.